jokerblackflagcrew/ipit46/README.md

 ## License

-This project is released under **The Unlicense** – do whatever you want with it.
+This project is released under **MIT License** – do whatever you want with it but please mention me. ❤️

 ---